You plant one, We plant one.

 This means the rehabilitation of threatened ecosystems that without you, would never have been achieved.

-In the wake of the fires, right now we are focusing all our efforts on the Amazon Rainforest.
+In the wake of the Amazon fires, we focused our efforts on the Amazon Rainforest.

-Our quarterly donation is set to plant over 10,000+ trees in this area!
+Our quarterly donation planted over 10,000+ trees in this area!

 Apart from the reforestation projects, by switching from single use plastics to a reusable lunch packing solution you have made an incredible step in the right direction.